EmilioPeJu/panda-server-issue-61-streaming-table/README.md

   have too many of those buffers available, so I set the number of buffers to 8 per instance, which would allow having 2 seconds worth of data at maximum speed (see Req 3).
+- Once a streaming run finishes, in order to restart the instance, you need to clear the table, the reason why this is not done automatically (or on disable) is that the script doing the table pushing should be aware of the end condition (either by error or gracefully).

 ## Testing
 - The cocotb timing tests were extracted from `cocotb` branch in